Weinland Park: Residential

 Weinland Park has roughly 5000 residents who live in about 2000 households.
 The homeowner occupancy rate is less than ten percent, and the housing vacancy rate is 4 percent, down from 20 percent in 2010.
 The median cost to rent a residence in Weinland Park was $637 per month in 2015.
 As the area loses the association with the Short North Posse, rental prices and property taxes rise.
 In terms of housing variety, Weinland Park has a rather wide spectrum from single-family homes to row houses.
 Many of the homes in the neighborhood fall under the American foursquare architectural style.
 While architectural style varies widely, Weinland Park is technically under the jurisdiction of the University Area Review Board and the New Indianola Historic District.
 The affordable housing efforts put into motion by the Weinland Park Collaborative are worth noting.
 A few of these efforts include the Neighborhood Stabilization Program, lease-to-purchase single-family home development, Habitat for Humanity housing, and Low Income Housing.

 Commercial and entertainment

 The northern border of Weinland Park looking towards N. High Street.

 The most prevalent area of the Weinland Park neighborhood that contains commercial businesses is on the East side of North High Street spanning from East 11th Ave. to East 9th Ave.
 Located here is the South Campus Gateway which includes several restaurants and the Gateway Film Center.
 The Gateway Film Center offers a selection of different movies each week, showing a variety old and new films.
 The Gateway is a popular place for students and other residents to gather and socialize.
-It also includes major book chain Barnes & Noble that serves as campus book store to The Ohio State University as well.
+It also includes major book chain Barnes & Noble that serves as campus book store to Ohio State University as well.
 Another significant commercial facility is the supermarket chain Kroger, located at North high Street and East Seventh Avenue.